Brensley/WVD-CI-CD/crossplane-bcp/README.md

 The `.gitlab-ci.yml` file at the repo root packages these resources and pushes them to the container registry specified by `DEV_REGISTRY`.
 Optional jobs invoke the scripts in `scripts/` to destroy the BCP or JCP clusters when scheduled.

 The pipeline also contains a `deploy` stage. `deploy_bcp` installs the Base Control Plane by applying `clusters/bcp/crossplane.yaml`, then `deploy_jcp` installs the JCP using the manifests under `clusters/jcp/`.
 These jobs require the `KUBECONFIG_DATA` variable to be set with credentials for the target Kubernetes cluster.
+Ensure Crossplane is already installed on that cluster.

 See [ARCHITECTURE.md](ARCHITECTURE.md) for additional details about execution environments and trust zones.